11 Exciting Things to do In Sarasota With Kids While on Vacation

 10. Shop at St. Armands Circle

-We didn’t forget about your teens and tweens when putting together our list of exciting things to do in Sarasota with kids.
+We didn’t forget about your teens and tweens when putting together our list of exciting things for kids to do in Sarasota.

 Located directly adjacent to Lido Beach, St. Armands Circle is an outdoor shopping area home to retail stores, boutiques, galleries, and outdoor cafes and restaurants.